galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 ## Configuration

+We'll be using the [official Galaxy role](https://github.com/galaxyproject/ansible-galaxy) to install and manage Galaxy.
+This role is found in [Ansible Galaxy](https://galaxy.ansible.com/) (no relation - it is Ansible's ) as [galaxyproject.galaxy](https://galaxy.ansible.com/galaxyproject/galaxy).

-The official playbook is extremely configurable, everything that you want to change is exposed as a variable, and then tasks will change behaviour based on that.
-The [playbook documentation](https://github.com/galaxyproject/ansible-galaxy#role-variables) is the most up-to-date source of documentation for the variables.
+The official role is extremely configurable, everything that you want to change is exposed as a variable, and then tasks will change behaviour based on that.
+The [role documentation](https://github.com/galaxyproject/ansible-galaxy#role-variables) is the most up-to-date source of documentation for the variables.
 You should take a minute and read over the variables listed there.

 The important variables for this tutorial are: